 The journal's Editor-in-Chief came up with useful Tips and Tricks for reviewers of CVIR Endovascular.

-The intention of CVIR Endovascular is to be a multidisciplinary open access podium to exchange ideas and science on endovascular treatment, to support, progress, expand, discuss and promote endovascular treatment.
+CVIR Endovascular aims to be a multidisciplinary, open access podium which facilitates the exchange of ideas and science on endovascular treatment in order to support, progress, expand and promote this field.
 This means that reviewers should read and judge papers with a positive attitude and always ask what the contribution of a paper can be to the field of endovascular treatment.

 CVIR Endovascular is welcoming reviewers.